 The "Unstoppable" design is bold, modern and minimal, placing emphasis on the feature of united women over the brand.

 The lips package design symbolizes the ever-growing conversation surrounding women's rights and equality.
 This idea is smartly coupled with positive affirmations.

 Finally, the lion displays the sheer strength women have, both individually and together -- like a pack.
 It is far and away the most intricate design, with tiny gold flecks in symmetrical patterns that create a stunning jewelry-like mane.

 The "O" in the word "ROAR," seen below the lion, is embellished with the sex symbol for women.
-Meanwhile, the logo adorns the lion like a crown, pulling the design together as a call to action for more female leaders like Stacy Madison.
+Meanwhile, the logo adorns the lion-like crown, pulling the design together as a call to action for more female leaders like Stacy Madison.

-Stacy's Pita Chips - Women's History Month is a political package design in the Food & Beverage industry.
+Stacy's Pita Chips - Women's History Month is a political packaging design in the Food & Beverage industry.